o3de/o3de.org/content/docs/contributing/to-docs/o3de-docs-structure.md

 The highlighted directories in the above diagram are where most contributions will be made:

-* `atom-guide`: Maps to the [**Atom Render**](/docs/atom-guide/) section in the O3DE docs.
-Atom Guide contains feature and reference documentation for Atom that is exclusive to Atom Renderer.
+* `atom-guide`: The [**Atom Render**](/docs/atom-guide/) section in the O3DE docs.
+The Atom Guide contains feature and reference documentation for Atom that is exclusive to Atom Renderer.
 Topics that deal with the connection between Atom and O3DE, and using Atom within the context of O3DE, are in the various O3DE guides.

-* `learning-guide`: Maps to the [**Tutorials & Examples**](/docs/learning-guide/) section in the O3DE docs.
+* `learning-guide`: The [**Tutorials & Examples**](/docs/learning-guide/) section in the O3DE docs.
 Tutorials and Examples contains user tutorials, a cookbook, and sample documentation.
 Tutorials should only use assets that are part of the O3DE distribution, are freely available, or can be quickly and easily replicated in open source content creation tools.
 The Cookbook section contains targeted recipes that demonstrate how to perform specific tasks, such as script canvas snippets.
 The Cookbook is a fantastic place for O3DE users to make quick, useful contributions.
 The Samples section contains documentation for samples that are included with the O3DE distribution.

-* `user-guide`: Maps to the [**User Guide**](/docs/user-guide/) section in the O3DE docs.
-User Guide contains feature and reference documentation for the tools, gems, components, and systems that are part of the O3DE distribution.
+* `user-guide`: The [**User Guide**](/docs/user-guide/) section in the O3DE docs.
+The User Guide contains feature and reference documentation for the tools, gems, components, and systems that are part of the O3DE distribution.

-* `welcome-guide`: Maps to the [**Welcome**](/docs/welcome-guide/) section in the O3DE docs.
-Welcome contains an overview of O3DE, an installation guide, tutorials to help new users get started, and links to various hubs for O3DE users.
+* `welcome-guide`: The [**Welcome**](/docs/welcome-guide/) section in the O3DE docs.
+The Welcome section contains an overview of O3DE, an installation guide, tutorials to help new users get started, and links to various hubs for O3DE users.

 {{< note >}}
 The structure beneath each of the above directories is reflected in the table of contents that appears on the left in each guide.
 Keep this in mind when planning and adding new topics.